Unicity/Chimera/classes/Unicity/VLD/README.md

 #### Do Statements

-A `do` statement is used to apply its block to multiple paths.
-The designated control is done on the block level, not on the statement level like the `run` statement.
-It can be thought of as a hybird statement between a `run` statement and multiple `select` statements.
+A `do` statement applys its block to each specified path.
+The designated control is done on the block level, not on the statement level (like the `run` statement).
+It can be thought of as a hybird statement in which a `run` statement executes one or more `select` statements.
 The `do` statement, therefore, performs a context switch for each path specified.
-Note that statements in the block itself will be executed by defualt according to the `seq` control flow (and not by the control flow designed in the `do` statement').
+Note that statements in the block itself will be executed by defualt according to the `seq` control flow (and not by the control flow designated in the `do` statement').

 ```
 do("seq", "path1") { }.